koolkoala1900/dev/README.md

 ### Goal and Value of the Application
 The goal of the application is to be able to sort, filter, and add/remove clothing items and accessories to my cart.
-I created filters for the size of the item and you are also able to sort by price high to low or low to high.
+I created filters for the size of the item and whether or not the item is an accessory or clothing item.
+You are also able to sort by price high to low or low to high.

 ### Usability Principles Considered
 I wanted to make the app as intuitive as possible, so I created neat components for each of the items and its features like size, price, name, quantity, etc.